Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \subsection{Horizon selection dilemma}

 In finite-horizon \gls{acr:cbs}, the horizon $H$ plays a role analogous to finite-horizon optimal control and \gls{acr:mpc}, determining how far ahead conflicts and costs are considered, with future effects captured via a terminal cost.
-Increasing $H$ improves approximation of the long-horizon \gls{acr:mapf} problem, enabling decisions that leverage more global information (e.g., distant interactions or bottlenecks).
-However, larger $H$ also increases combinatorial complexity by expanding the search space and deepening the constraint tree $\mathcal{T}_H$.
+Increasing $H$ better approximates the long-horizon \gls{acr:mapf} problem, but also expands the search space and deepens the constraint tree $\mathcal{T}_H$.
 As shown in \cref{tab:horizon}, small horizons are efficient but myopic, whereas large horizons improve solution quality at significantly higher computational cost.

 In practice, the ``right'' horizon depends on both the instance (size, density, topology) and the available time budget per control cycle.
 Sparse environments may be well served by small~$H$, while dense ones often require larger~$H$ to avoid short-sighted decisions.
 Since computation time for a fixed~$H$ can still vary widely across instances, choosing a single horizon offline is brittle, and trying multiple horizons in parallel is impractical for time-critical robotics.